No-dimensional Tverberg Theorems and Algorithms: No-dimensional Generalized Ham-Sandwich Theorem

 To compute the vectors $v_1,\dots,v_{k-1}$, we note that

 by linearity of the projection.
 Therefore, at the beginning we first compute each centroid $c(P_i)$ and in each step we apply the projection on the relevant centroids.
 The projection is applied $1+\dots+k-2=O(k^2)$ times.
 Computing the centroid in the first step takes $O(\sum_{i} |P_i|d)$ time.
 Computing the projection once takes $O(d)$ time, so in total $O(dk^2)$ time.
+Finding the linear transformation takes another $O(d^6)$ time.

-\section{Conclusion and Future Work}
+\section{Conclusion and future work}

 We gave efficient algorithms for a no-dimensional version of Tverberg theorem and for a colorful counterpart.
 To achieve this end, we presented a refinement of Sarkaria's tensor product construction by defining vectors using a graph.
 The choice of the graph was different for the general- and the balanced-partition cases and also influenced the time complexity of the algorithms.
-It would be a worthwhile exercise to look at more applications of this refined tensor product method.
+It would be interesting to find more applications of this refined tensor product method.
 Another option could be to look at non-geometric generalizations based on similar ideas.
+It would also be interesting to consider no-dimensional variants other generalizations of Tverberg's theorem, e.g., in the tolerant setting~\cite{MulzerSt14,soberon-equal}.

 The radius bound that we obtain for the Tverberg partition is $\sqrt{k}$ off the optimal bound in~\cite{abm-nodim}.
 This seems to be a limitation in handling Equation~\eqref{equation:balanced-centroid-norm}.
 It is not clear if this is an artifact of using tensor product constructions.
 It would be interesting to explore if this factor can be brought down without compromising on the algorithmic complexity.
 In the general partition case, setting $r_1=\dots=r_k$ gives a bound that is $\sqrt{\ceil{\log k}}$ worse than the balanced case, so there is some scope for optimization.
 In the colorful case, the radius bound is again $\sqrt{k}$ off the optimal~\cite{abm-nodim}, but with a silver lining.
 The bound is proportional to $\max_i{\diam(P_i)}$ in contrast to $\diam(P_1\cup \dots \cup P_n)$ in~\cite{abm-nodim}, which is better when the colors are well-separated.